-The audited financial statements of the Company for the fifteen month transition fiscal year ended December 31, 2019, together with the auditor's report thereon, have been approved by the Board and will be presented to the Meeting.
-No vote of the Shareholders is required with respect to this item of business.
+The audited financial statements of the Company for the fiscal year ended December 31, 2022, together with the auditor's report thereon, have been approved by the Board.
+A copy of the financial statements is available for review on www.sedar.com.No vote of the Shareholders is required with respect to this item of business.